 Alaska charges both change and cancellation fees on award tickets.
 Alaska used to offer free cancellation if you canceled 61+ days before your flight date, but now you have the 24-hour window to cancel for free after booking.
 After this point, you'll have to pay to change or cancel your ticket and redeposit the miles.
 Alaska's award fees are as follows:

 - Change/cancellation fee: $0, except on Saver fares (Alaska's version of basic economy)

 - Partner award fee: $25 ($12.50 per direction)

 - Call center booking fee: $15

 The partner award fee applies to all award tickets booked on one of Alaska's global partners.
 There is no way around this, and the fee is nonrefundable.
 The call center booking fee only applies if you book over the phone.
-For partners that you must book over the phone, you can sometimes have the agent waive the phone booking fee since this is not possible online.
-Alaska MVP Gold and MVP Gold 75K elites have call center booking fees and change/cancellation fees waived.
+For partners that you must book over the phone, you can sometimes have the agent waive the phone booking fee since ticketing is not possible online.
+Alaska MVP Gold and MVP Gold 75K elites do not pay call center booking fees or change/cancellation fees.

 You must cancel your ticket before travel.
 If you miss your flight, the ticket will be canceled, and your miles will be forfeited.